IntersectMBO/lsm-tree/doc/final-report/final-report.md

 The execution of the benchmark is in two phases:

 * During the *setup* phase, the initial database is prepared.
-The user can decide on the number of database entries (default: 100 M) and the Bloom filter FPR (default: $1/1000$).
+The user can decide, amongst other things, on the number of database entries (default:
+  100 M) and the Bloom filter FPR (default: $1/1000$).
 After preparation, the database can be used by multiple benchmark runs, picking different values for the remaining parameters.

 * During the *run* phase, the actual benchmark is performed based on the database created during the setup phase.
 The user can decide on the number of